Our Upcoming Events

 - Earth Day is typically held the third Saturday in April.
 Mark your calendar for Saturday, April 23, 2016!

 - Creek to Bay Day is held the third Saturday in September.
 Mark your calendar for Saturday, September 17, 2016!

 We also support One-Time Community Cleanups.
 If you would like to host one, please contact us at email@example.com or (510) 238-7630.
 We may be able to provide you with tools, post-event debris collection services, and other logistical support.

 Clean Lake Initiative

-Keep Oakland Beautiful and the Oakland Parks Coalition are active local organizations that also promote and support volunteer efforts at Oakland's parks, creeks, streets and other public places.
+Keep Oakland Beautiful and the Oakland Parks and Recreation Foundation are active local organizations that also promote and support volunteer efforts at Oakland's parks, creeks, streets and other public places.

 County, Regional & State Property

 Some of Oakland's public spaces are owned and managed by other government entities.
 Please visit the following websites for volunteer opportunities offered by these organizations: